Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach

-Finally, for each user-item pair $(u,i)$ with known rating in the training rating matrix, the user-item rating collaborative vector $\mathbf{x}_i^u$ and the user-item rating one-hot vector $\mathbf{y}_i^u$ are taken as the input and output of a training sample $(\mathbf{x}_i^u,\mathbf{y}_i^u)$.
+Finally, for every user-item pair $(u,v)$ with known rating in the training rating matrix, the user-item rating collaborative vector $\mathbf{x}_{v}^u$ and the user-item rating $r_{u,v}$ are taken as the input and output of a training sample $(\mathbf{x}_{v}^u,r_{u,v})$ respectively.
 That is, the training set of the proposed BroadCF method is